tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 !pip install <library_name>
 ```

-Add a new code text bellow the title cell of the notebook, type and execute the following code to install `hvplot` and make it run in Google Colab.
+Add a new code text below the title cell of the notebook, type and execute the following code to install `hvplot` and make it run in Google Colab.
 Note that `bokeh` is also installed to ensure we are using the last version.

 ```python
 !pip install hvplot